 - A free WordPress theme

-Either is available in different marketplaces and offers versatility.
-WordPress itself has a wide range of themes.
-You can find them under the “Themes” section.
+Both options are available in different marketplaces and offer versatility.
+WordPress itself has a wide range of themes that you can find under the “Themes” section.

-If you are starting out on how to use WordPress, you may opt for a free theme.
-However, as you progress in improving and optimizing a more complex business site, it is recommended to use a paid theme.
+If you’re just starting WordPress, you may opt for a free theme.
+However, as your site evolves and becomes more complex, it is recommended to use a paid theme.
+With a paid version, you gain more freedom to customize, flexibility, and functionality options.

 - Navigate to your WordPress dashboard.